deephaven/deephaven-core/demo/web/src/main/notebooks/B. Data science, ML, & AI/B1 Pandas and Deephaven.md

 This notebook demonstrates some of the options for working with [Pandas](http://pandas.pydata.org/) in Deephaven.
 You'll see how to use DataFrame tools the Deephaven way, such as switching from DataFrames to tables.

 With Deephaven, you have all the familiar tools from Pandas with added flexibility, efficiency, and better visualization.
-One of the reasons to use Deephaven from Pandas is Deephaven can handle dynamic data.
+Deephaven can handle dynamic data.
 Plus, Deephaven allows multithreading, easy partitioning, and collecting data.

 Not only that - these tasks are possible in Deephaven with very large data, be it streaming or otherwise.